aroningruber/scryfall_api/README.md

 of Wizards of the Coast. © Wizards of the Coast LLC.

 All the information, literal and graphical, obtained from the [Scryfall API](https://scryfall.com) which is not © Wizards of the Coast LLC is © Scryfall LLC.

+The remaining part of this package is subject to its associated license.